5 great coastal destinations by train

 Welcome to Alnmouth a picture-postcard fishing village also straddles the picturesque River Aln estuary.
 Rich in history - it was once an important grain port - Alnmouth is perfect for a family break.

 Beach info: Alnmouth’s beach is its main event.
 Wide, golden and sandy, it’s perfect for a day building sand castles, walking the dog or going for a run in the sun.

 What to see: Aside from the beach, check out the Ferryman’s Hut, thought to be the smallest museum in the country.

 Where to stay: Pick from hotels, B&Bs and self-catering.

 Did you know Edinburgh has its own beach?
 Set off walking from Princes Street (or cycle, or jump on a bus) and within half an hour you’ll reach the beach resort of Portobello, one of Edinburgh’s best-kept secrets.
 Like many seaside resorts, Portobello (or Porty, as it’s also known) has an air of faded glamour - but in a good way.
 Quiet, charming and relaxing, the resort is all Georgian villas, teashops, ice-cream vans and amusement arcades.

-Beach info: This year Portobello beach secured its third consecutive Seaside Award in recognition of its water quality and facilities.
-Stretching for 2 miles, the beachfront is peppered with cafes and pubs.
+Beach info: This award winning beach stretches for 2 miles, the beachfront is peppered with cafes and pubs.
 Watch the sun set with an ice cream, build a sand castle with the kids.

 What to see: Aside from the gorgeous beach, there’s a bustling high street packed full of interesting shops, like bY Mi, which sells hand-crafted Origami creations.